 7-8:30 p.m., Umble Center.
 Free and open to the public.
 Leading up to Martin Luther King Jr. Study Day, Goshen’s gospel choir, Notre Dames’s Voices of Faith gospel choir, and other local gospel artists will perform.
 There will be a dessert reception after the concert.

 The Bearing Witness Stories Project will now be available in Spanish, and is looking to incorporate other language translations too.

 When Sarah Metzler ‘98 worked in a school district in Boulder, Colo., she began to visualize the way she thought school should look.
 Now she’s putting that vision to use in Goshen.

 Keith Graber-Miller, professor of Bible, religion and philosophy, comments on how normalizing relations with Cuba will affect students.

-Check out the latest issue of The Bulletin, Goshen College’s alumni magazine.
-This issue focuses on the core value of “global citizenship,” the theme of this year on campus.
-President’s Column: What matters most: Citizens of earth and sky Features: Why I came back to teach at Goshen College Thoughts from abroad: International alumni offer a […]
+This issue of Goshen College’s alumni magazine focuses on the core value of “global citizenship,” the theme of this year on campus.

 Keith Graber-Miller, professor of Bible, religion and philosophy and a small business owner in Goshen, reflects on how rerouting U.S.-33 will affect his business.